-Retail banking in Africa is far from where it should have been never followed the natural progression any ways.
-Efficient banking to the level where its incomparable.
-We’re only at the beginning of this new age of computing which holds the potential to transform the entire working of a bank.
+Retail banking in Africa is far from where it should have been, it has never followed the natural progression anyway.
+African banking experience level far off from efficient banking level, the current level is nowhere near where it’s comparable.
+In Africa, we’re only at the beginning of this new age of computing which holds the potential to transform the entire working of a bank.
+The rest of the world is also far off from the banking what we will get when we will have quantum computing, the blockchain, 6G network and AI as an embedded technology.
+But are they ready?

 The phrase mobile commerce was originally coined in 1997 representing “the delivery of electronic commerce capabilities directly into the consumer’s hand, anywhere, via wireless technologies.”
-Security is moving from static to behavioural i.e dynamic behavioural biometrics are now gaining popularity at rapid pace.
-AI based behavioural biometrics.
-Biometrics can deliver a new era in digital authentication for financial institutions.
+Information security and cybersecurity are moving from static to behavioural i.e dynamic behavioural biometrics.
+These security modules are now gaining popularity at a rapid pace.
+AI-based behavioural biometrics can deliver a new era in digital authentication for financial institutions.

 Banks to set themselves on for new financial, banking and innovative business.
 What would have been considered impossible until a few years ago — transforming themselves from impassable monoliths to nimbler organisations, open to new kinds of partnerships.
 But as we would soon see, Banking-as-a-Service (BaaS) rather than Banking-as-a-Platform (BaaP) more aptly describes banks’ strategy of providing public APIs and development portals.

-AI is not a magic push button and it will never be but as a strategy if one adopt it will take them to new height though, particularly for financial institutions, fintechs and banks where data access and security play a critical role.
+AI is not a magic push button and it will never be but as a strategy, if one adopts it will take them to new height though, particularly for financial institutions, FinTechs and banks where data access and security play a critical role.
 With advancement in technology, organisations outside the banking industry diversified into financial services targeting margins in the space.
 These were organisations servicing millions of customers through broad distribution channels, be they mobile operators, retailers or on-line merchants.